 twitter-yihui.netlify.com, and I will not need to update my DNS record.
 Every time someone visits the website

-t.yihui.name, the web browser will route the traffic to the domain set in the CNAME record.
-Note that this is different to redirection, i.e., the URL
+t.yihui.org, the web browser will route the traffic to the domain set in the CNAME record.
+Note that this is different from redirection, i.e., the URL

 twitter-yihui.netlify.com (you still see the former in the address bar of your browser).